jonl1096/SnapCalendar/README.md

 with the event info.
 Uses the Tesseract OCR engine.

 Contributors:
-Calvin Giroud - eourcs,
+- Calvin Giroud - eourcs
-Jonathan Liu - jonl1096,
+- Jonathan Liu - jonl1096
-Nav Thakur
+- Nav Thakur

 TODO:
 - fix issue that when app starts in portrait mode and picture is taken in landscape the file info gets messed up